covert-coder/FavListApp/README.md

 The use of the Adapter and Adapter Manager compartmentalizes tasks and increases the modularity of the app design thereby isolating data handling from the MainActivity.
 RecyclerViews reduce resource allocation while running the app since only the active views are loaded and more are only loaded on-demand through user scrolling.

+The code has been extensively commented to explain the rational and inter=relatedness of all code and classes.